Young Girl With Disability Gang-Raped By 22 Men For 7 Months

 The incident made headlines after it was brought to the attention of the local police by the child’s parents.
 The police responded quickly and were able to arrested 18 of the 22 men, including security guards, plumbers, electricians, and an elevator operation — all who were found in or around the family’s apartment complex.
 The men range in age from early 20s to late 60s, according to the Economic Times.
 Police are reportedly still searching for the four remaining suspects.

 HuffPost reports there is a bit of uncertainty surrounding the age of the young girl.
-Times of India reported the victim is 12-years-old, while other outlets have given her age as 11.
+Times of India reported the victim is 12 years old, while other outlets have given her age as 11.
 Times of India also reported that the little girl was injected with sedatives, given “drug-laced soft drinks,” and forced to inhale some kind of powder before she was raped.
 An investigating officer said the men soon began to record explicit videos of themselves raping the child — which they then used to blackmail her into keeping quiet.

 18 men held for allegedly sexually harassing an 11-year-old girl for over a period of 7 months in Chennai.
 The accused involve security men, lift operator & water suppliers in the apartment where the minor girl stays.
 Police investigation underway pic.twitter.com/DcJIUhwDCG